codeactual/foxtrap/README.md

 foxtrap imports Firefox bookmark backup files and downloads all pages for full-text indexing of titles, URIs, tags, and body text.

+Includes a search page with instant/as-you-type results and history-based keyword suggestions.

 ## Usage

 1. `foxtrap --file bookmarks-YYYY-MM-DD.json`